sweetpea22/gopher-router/README.md

 Gopher uses Axelar to generate routes, gas quotes and send tokens cross-chain.
 [Axelarscan Link](https://testnet.axelarscan.io/gmp/0xf0a74fb797f2cb19d9af1435236edc2f773071cdaba3535055e29d019a6b7e9a:11)
 Using GMP with WETH was challenging.
 In the end, using a deposit address and sending tokens via SDK was the way to go for this hack.

+2 positive experiences using Axelar:
+- SDK is pretty well done.
+- Faster finality than other bridges.

+2 negative experiences using Axelar:
+- The docs need improvement
+- Was more expensive than other bridges.